 - A lottery is a prize draw where entrants are required to pay.

-Legally, a competition and a free prize draw don’t come under the scope of the Gambling Act 2005, but lotteries do.
+Legally, a competition and a free draw don’t come under the scope of the Gambling Act 2005, but lotteries do.
 So if you plan to sell tickets for something where the outcome is a matter of chance, you are running a lottery.
-Lotteries are regulated and require a licence, this means if you are a commercial organisation running the lottery for the purposes of your own promotion you’ll probably be on the wrong side of the law.
+Lotteries are regulated and require a licence, which means if you are a commercial organisation running the lottery for the purposes of your own promotion you’ll probably be on the wrong side of the law.